 Hopkins Artstreet is an ongoing program established in 2010 to showcase original art works in an accessible setting.
 A collaboration among the City of Hopkins, the Hopkins Business & Civic Association and the Friends of the Hopkins Center for the Arts, this project is part of a long term vision for incorporating public art into Hopkins and enriching the lives of its residents and visitors.

 To view the sculptures, visit the Hopkins Center for the Arts Website.
-These six new pieces will be in place for one year (May 2019 to April 2020).
+These six new pieces will be in place for one year.

 Fokken of Minneapolis reveals his love of antique toys in his mixed media work, but always with an idiosyncratic and modern take; his sculptures combine nostalgia with futuristic fantasy.